 A doctor may use tests to check the person’s cognitive or thinking functions, such as memory, problem solving, counting and language skills, concentration and more.
-Initially, they may perform a five-minute test, called a mini-mental status examination (MMSE), and might refer the person to other specialist doctors for more thorough cognitive tests.
+Initially, they may perform a short screening test that only takes a few minutes, such as a mini-mental status examination (MMSE), and might refer the person to other specialist doctors for more thorough cognitive tests.

 X-rays and scans

-Visit the Alzheimer’s Australia website to find out more, or call the National Dementia Helpline on 1800 100 500.
+Visit the Dementia Australia website to find out more, or call the National Dementia Helpline on 1800 100 500.